 And the nonprofit Associated Black Charities says it collected nearly $90,000 from five separate entities — including CareFirst BlueCross BlueShield, another city insurer — to buy and distribute 10,000 copies of Pugh’s books, forwarding nearly $80,000 of that to Pugh’s company and pocketing the rest.

-» Pugh’s lawyer confirmed the Office of the State Prosecutor has opened an investigation into her book sales.
+» Pugh’s lawyer confirmed that the Office of the State Prosecutor has opened an investigation into her book sales.

-» The executive director of the Maryland Automobile Insurance Fund — a quasi-public entity mean to aid hard-to-insure drivers — confirmed the company made a $7,500 donation in 2012 to Pugh while she was serving in the state Senate.
+» The executive director of the Maryland Automobile Insurance Fund — a quasi-public entity meant to aid hard-to-insure drivers — confirmed that the company made a $7,500 donation in 2012 to Pugh while she was serving in the state Senate.
 It was shortly before she successfully sponsored legislation supported by the company.

 » Former state Sen. Francis X. Kelly and two of his sons took voluntary leaves of absence from six boards affiliated with the University of Maryland Medical System amid the controversy over the network’s operations.